Getting started¶

 Setting up the optimization problem¶

-In BoFire, an optimization problem is defined by defining a domain containing input and output features as well as constraints (optional).
+In BoFire, an optimization problem is defined by defining a domain containing input and output features, as well as optionally including constraints.

 Features¶